shirin-monzavi/AdapterSample/README.md

 ### 🎯 Features

 The example includes:

 ✅ A target interface which is an interface for processing payment.

 ✅ An adapter class which implements target interface and composing adaptee instance.

-✅ An adaptee class which is not compatible in our system and we need to use it.
+✅ An adaptee class which is not compatible with our system and we need to use it.

 ### Use cases